 Now, I appreciate some of you may be concerned about street food – what with its reputation for being dirty and not hygienic.
 So, I thought I’d add some extra tips for you:

-- LOOK FOR THE CROWDS – If you see a lot of people around a cart of market vendor, chances are that food there is really good and sold fast – so fresh and clean.
+LOOK FOR THE CROWDS – If you see a lot of people around a part of the market vendors, chances are that the food there is really good and sold fast – so fresh and clean.
 A mix of locals and tourists is also a good indication of quality you can trust.

 Avoid Tap Water